-Protecting your privacy online
+Protecting your privacy and identifying scams

 Keeping your personal information secure and confidential is one of our most important responsibilities.
 We maintain the highest standards of conduct at Sharp, have strict privacy policies, and use a combination of industry-leading security measures to stop unauthorized people from accessing your information online, like: